Home Heritage Business Gaps in hotel history

 On July 18 the following year, August’s executors sold the Imperial, and the following day the executors, who included Hermann, sold their interest in the Queen’s to Hermann alone.

-Hermann had married hotelkeeper’s daughter Jane Rae at the Alexandra Hotel in Bath Street, Glasgow, on December 16 1892, and they made their home at 3 Hanover Street, Helensburgh.
+In 1890 he was the proprietor of Cullen's Bar in Glasgow, and two years later he married hotelkeeper’s daughter Jane Rae at the Alexandra Hotel in Bath Street, Glasgow, on December 16 1892.
+They made their home at 3 Hanover Street, Helensburgh, and in 1900 he applied for British naturalisation.

 Queens-Hotel-from-east-w